Beginning of pregnancy controversy: History

 In the past, pregnancy has been defined in terms of conception.
 For example, Webster's Dictionary defined "pregnant" (or "pregnancy") as "having conceived" (or "the state of a female who has conceived"), in its 1828 and 1913 editions.
 However, in the absence of an accurate understanding of human development, early notions about the timing and process of conception were often vague.

 Both the 1828 and 1913 editions of Webster's Dictionary said that to "conceive" meant "to receive into the womb and ... begin the formation of the embryo."
 However most references say that it was only in 1875 that Oskar Hertwig discovered that fertilization includes the penetration of a spermatozoon into an ovum.
 Thus, the term "conception" was in use long before the details of fertilization were discovered.
 By 1966, a more precise meaning of the word "conception" could be found in common-use dictionaries: the formation of a viable zygote.

 In 1959, Dr. Bent Boving suggested that the word "conception" should be associated with the process of implantation instead of fertilization.
 Some thought was given to possible societal consequences, as evidenced by Boving's statement that "the social advantage of being considered to prevent conception rather than to destroy an established pregnancy could depend on something so simple as a prudent habit of speech."
 In 1965, the American College of Obstetricians and Gynecologists (ACOG) adopted Boving's definition: "conception is the implantation of a fertilized ovum."

 The 1965 ACOG definition was imprecise because, by the time it implants, the embryo is called a blastocyst, so it was clarified in 1972 to "Conception is the implantation of the blastocyst."
 Some dictionaries continue to use the definition of conception as the formation of a viable zygote.

 Birth control – mechanism of action

 Birth control methods usually prevent fertilization.
 This cannot be seen as abortifacient because, by any of the above definitions, pregnancy has not started.
-However, some methods might have a secondary effect of preventing implantation, thus allowing the pre-embryo to die.
+However, emergency contraception might have a secondary effect of preventing implantation, thus allowing the embryo to die.
 Those who define pregnancy from fertilization subsequently may conclude that the agents should be considered abortifacients.

 Speculation about post-fertilization mechanisms is widespread, even appearing on patient information inserts for hormonal contraception, but there is no clinical support.
 One small study, using fourteen women, might be considered as providing evidence of such an effect for IUDs and a study of the combined oral contraceptive pill has been proposed.